 Pairwise meta-analysis of the included RCTs with random effect model 15 16 due to the expected heterogeneity will be conducted.
-Mean difference (MD) will be used to synthesis the continuous outcome data: mean changes from baseline of the HbA1c (%) and FPG (mol/L) in both arms.
-I^2 was used to estimate the training, and similar technologies heterogeneity.17 Networks will be generated to visualise the results of pairwise meta-analysis and the current evidence from the included RCTs.
+Mean difference (MD) will be used to synthesis the continuous outcome data: mean changes from baseline of the HbA1c (%) and FPG (mol/L) in both arms. $I^2$ was used to estimate the training, and similar technologies.